Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 What Causes Lower Back Pain?

-Lower back pain can be caused by a variety of factors, including muscle strain, spinal misalignments, nerve compression, and degenerative conditions.
+Lower back pain can be caused by a variety of factors, including muscle strain, joint injuries, nerve compression, and degenerative conditions.
 The most common causes include:

 • Poor Posture: Sitting for long periods, slouching, or improper lifting techniques can strain the lower back muscles and joints.